Ashraf Fagih: Academic career

+Between 2013 and 2018, he was an assistant professor with the Department of Information & Computer Science at King Fahd University of Petroleum & Minerals (KFUPM).
+He also served as the Supervisor of University Relations & Community Outreach, and as the deputy director of the Information Technology Center in KFUPM.
+Dr. Fagih taught many specialized courses according to variety of concepts, including Massive Open Online Courses (MOOC), where he offered the first-ever Arab course on a MOOC platform in October 2013.

+Writing

-First published at the age of twenty, he is noted for his writings in science fiction, historical fantasy, and mainstream culture.
+First published at the age of twenty, Fagih is noted for his writings in science fiction, historical fantasy, and mainstream culture.

 Ashraf was the scientific editor of Al-Qafilah magazine between 2014 and 2017.
 He has been an invitee to numerous events on creative writing and the literature of science, including Ithra's Tanween Creativity Season and the World Science Fiction Convention (DisCon III).